Lebanon president taps Hezbollah-backed Diab for prime minister | DW | 19.12.2019

 Critics have warned that Diab's nomination could result in an unbalanced government and cause sectarian tensions, as well as hinder efforts to secure aid from the international community.

-In his first public address to the public, Diab promised to swiftly form a diversely represented government after consulting with various political parties as well as representatives from the protest movement.
+In his first public address, Diab promised to swiftly form a diversely represented government after consulting with various political parties as well as representatives from the protest movement.

 "I will work hard to form a government as soon as possible ...
 All our efforts must now focus on stopping the collapse and restoring confidence," Diab said from the presidential palace.